19th Century Persian Serapi Carpets: The Deeply Emotive Weavings Of Northwest Persian Azerbaijan

 The heavy use that Serapi carpets often withstood also meant that restoration was commonly necessary to preserve them.
 If done with great dexterity and thoroughness, along with well-matched naturally dyed yarns, restoration both allows the continued use of these majestic antique carpets and increases their investment value.
 The finest Serapis, circa 1875 or earlier, with only a moderate amount of skillfully executed restoration, are rarely encountered and, if of excellent quality and strong artistic impact, are widely sought-after.

-Antique Serapi carpets are usually found in the room size format from 9×12 to 11×14.
-Happily, oversize Serapis measuring 11×15 to 12×18 are also found, and the best examples woven pre-1900 are deeply prized.
-Very occasionally, extremely large antique carpets woven in sizes up to 16 x 26 can be found.
+19th century Serapi carpets are usually found in the room size format from 8-1/2 by 11-1/2 to 11×14.
+Oversize Serapis measuring 11×15 to 12×18 are also sometimes found, and the best examples woven circa 1890 and earlier are deeply prized.
+Very occasionally, extremely large antique carpets woven in sizes up to 16 x 26 are seen.

 Persian Serapi Carpet | 11′ 1″ x 12′ 5″ | circa 1890 | High-Decorative